 This alludes to one of the major pitfalls with traditional ORMs: While they make it seem that you can simply traverse relationships using familiar dot notation, under the hood the ORM generates SQL JOINs which are expensive and have the potential to drastically slow down your application (one symptom of this is the ).

 To conclude: The appeal of traditional ORMs is the premise of abstracting away the relational model and thinking about your data purely in terms of objects.
 While the premise is great, it's based on the wrong assumption that relational data can easily be mapped to objects which leads to lots of complications and pitfalls.

 Despite being developed in the 1970s(!), SQL has stood the test of time in an impressive manner.
 However, with the advancement and modernization of developers tools, it's worth asking if SQL really is the best abstraction for application developers to work with?

 After all, developers should only care about the data they need to implement a feature and not spend time figuring out complicated SQL queries or massaging query results to fit their needs.

 There's another argument to be made against SQL in application development.
 The power of SQL can be a blessing if you know exactly what you're doing, but its complexity can be a curse.
 There are a lot of and pitfalls that even experienced SQL users struggle to anticipate, often at the cost of performance and hours of debugging time.

 Developers should be able to ask for the data they need instead of having to worry about "doing the right thing" in their SQL queries.
 They should be using an abstraction that makes the right decisions for them.
 This can mean that the abstraction imposes certain "healthy" constraints that prevent developers from making mistakes.

-Prisma's main goal is to make application developers more productive when working with databases.
-Considering the tradeoff between productivity and control again, this is how Prisma fits in:
+Prisma ORM's main goal is to make application developers more productive when working with databases.
+Considering the tradeoff between productivity and control again, this is how Prisma ORM fits in: